coolcrowd/worker-service/README.md

 ## Installation

 We are not there yet.
-To build the object-service you need java-8 and gradle.
+To build the object-service you need java-8.